 If you have previously had cancer talk to your doctor before starting treatment with Mavenclad.
 This is because single events of cancer have been seen in those taking Mavenclad.
 Initial research showed more cases of cancer in those taking Mavenclad compared to those taking placebo.
 However, further analysis of the data and comparison with data from clinical trials of other disease modifying drugs found no evidence of an increased risk of cancer from taking Mavenclad.

 For more information see the manufacturer's Patient Information Leaflet.

 Mavenclad works by gradually reducing the numbers of certain types of white blood cell (T and B lymphocytes).
 These are thought to be involved in the abnormal immune response which attacks the myelin coating of nerve cells that causes the damage associated with MS. The components of the immune system involved with fighting infections are largely spared, reducing the risk of infections after treatment compared to some other DMDs.

-Evidence for the effectiveness of Mavenclad has come from one large study.
+Evidence for the effectiveness of Mavenclad has come from one large study published in 2010.

 - CLARITY - Mavenclad compared to placebo

 CLARITY was a two year, phase III study in more than 1,300 people comparing two doses of Mavenclad against placebo.
 Compared to placebo, there was a reduction in the relapse rate of 58%.
 Later analyses of the study results also found that brain volume loss was reduced and numbers of participants with no evidence of disease progression (NEDA) were increased in those taking Mavenclad.